asg017/sqlite-http/README.md

 A SQLite extension for making HTTP requests purely in SQL.

-- Create GET, POST, or other HTTP requests and download responses, like `curl`, `wget`, and `fetch`
+- Create GET, POST, and other HTTP requests, like `curl`, `wget`, and `fetch`
-- Query HTTP headers, cookies, timing information
+- Download response bodies, header, status codes, timing info
 - Set rate limits, timeouts

 ## Usage